ApiLogicServer/tutorial/readme.md

 * any security, or business logic (multi-table derivations and constraints).

-To run:

-1. Execute the Run Configuration: **Basic App: Flask / SQLAlchemy**
+Execute using the Run Configuration, and test with `cURL`.

-2. Use cURL to exercise the endpoint, as shown in the console log
+&nbsp;

 <details markdown>